agalue/cassandra-multi-instance/README.md

   -var "location=eastus"
 ```

-* Wait for the Cassandra cluster to be ready.
-Each Cassandra instance is added one per rack at a time (as only one node can be joining a cluster at any given time).
-Use `nodetool` to make sure all the 9 instances have joined the cluster:
+* Each Cassandra instance is started one per rack at a time (as only one node can be joining a cluster at any given time) because the order is important.
+Before starting each instance, the script that controls the bootstrap process ensures that previous instances are ready for a smooth sequence minimizing the probability of initialization errors.

+You could use `nodetool` to track joining progress and to make sure all the 9 instances have joined the cluster:

 ```bash
 nodetool -u cassandra -pw cassandra status